YomikoR/VapourSynth-ICCConvert/README.md

 ```python
 iccc.Convert(clip, simulation_icc, display_icc, soft_proofing=True, simulation_intent='relative', display_intent='perceptual', gamut_warning=False, black_point_compensation=False, clut_size=49)
 ```
-Intended for soft proofing.
+Intended for color profile conversion and soft proofing.

 - The format of input `clip` must be either `RGB24` or `RGB48`.
 The output has the same format.

-- `simulation_icc` is the path to the ICC profile to simulate.
+- `simulation_icc` is the path to the ICC profile to simulate (input profile for conversion).

-- `display_icc` is the path to the ICC profile for your monitor.
+- `display_icc` is the path to the ICC profile for your monitor (output profile for conversion).

   In Windows and in Linux X11, this parameter is *optional*.
 The default profile is detected for the current window (e.g. the editor window of VapourSynth Editor, or the console window used to launch vapoursynth-preview, but *not* their preview windows).
 Procedures of detection are a little different:
   - Windows: *foreground* window -> monitor -> ICC profile